0

 Secure device-to-cloud messaging with device authentication and SAS tokens

 Secure device-to-cloud messaging involves authenticating devices and using Shared Access Signature (SAS) tokens to establish secure connections between devices and IoT Hub.
-Device authentication ensures that only trusted devices can send data to IoT Hub, while azure iot training june 2023 SAS tokens provide a secure way to authenticate and authorize devices to access IoT Hub resources.
+Device authentication ensures that only trusted devices can send data to IoT Hub, while azure iot training june 2025 SAS tokens provide a secure way to authenticate and authorize devices to access IoT Hub resources.

 Secure cloud-to-device messaging with service authentication and SAS tokens

 Secure cloud-to-device messaging involves authenticating services and using SAS tokens to establish secure connections between the cloud and devices.
-Service azure az-220 iot hub training july 2023 authentication ensures that only authorized services can send messages to devices, while SAS tokens provide a secure way to authenticate and authorize services to access device resources.
+Service azure az-220 iot hub training november 2024 authentication ensures that only authorized services can send messages to devices, while SAS tokens provide a secure way to authenticate and authorize services to access device resources.

 Implement message processing by using IoT Hub routing and Azure Stream Analytics